 Example use cases:

-- Product marketing analytics - monitor an email campaign pipeline (sent, opened, clicked, etc.) to understand where most prospects are being lost, then assess opportunities for greater conversion.
+- Product marketing analytics: Monitor an email campaign pipeline to understand where most prospects are being lost, then assess opportunities for greater conversion.

-- HR analytics - analyze stages in the recruiting process by demographics (age, gender, application submitted, etc.) to measure pipeline dropoff rate for specific candidate groups, then determine if dropoff exceeds expectations and indicates a need for process refinement.
+- HR analytics: Analyze recruiting process stages by demographics (like age, gender, and application submitted) to measure pipeline dropoff rate for specific candidate groups, then determine if dropoff exceeds expectations and indicates a need for process refinement.

-Users with Can Explore access to the workbook can modify visualization properties and formatting but cannot save changes.
+If you're granted Can explore access to the workbook, you can create and modify visualization properties and formatting in Explore mode, but you cannot publish your changes.